Reconstructing the metric in group field theory: Simple cosmology example

 \subsection{Effective FLRW metric from GFT energy-momentum tensor}

 In order to extract an effective metric, we need to determine a state which reflects the physical scenario we are interested in, as well as being sufficiently semiclassical.
-As shown in \cite{Gielen_2020} for models with a single massless scalar field, Fock coherent states form a suitable class of semiclassical states (see also \cite{Calcinari:2023sax} for a more in-depth analysis).
-We therefore use a coherent state $\ket{\sigma}$ which is an eigenstate of the (time-independent) annihilation operator $ a_J(k)\ket{\sigma} = \sigma_J(k) \ket{\sigma}$:
+As shown in \cite{Gielen_2020} for models with a single massless scalar field, Fock coherent states form a suitable class of semiclassical states, as the relative uncertainty in the volume remains small throughout the evolution (see also \cite{Calcinari:2023sax} for a more in-depth analysis of a broader class of semiclassical GFT states).
+It is then reasonable to assume that the same holds for expectation values of the $\T^{AB}$ operators.
+We therefore use a coherent state $\ket{\sigma}$ which is an eigenstate of the (time-independent) annihilation operator $ a_{J,k}\ket{\sigma} = \sigma_J(\Vec{k}) \ket{\sigma}$:

 where $|0\rangle$ is the GFT Fock vacuum and $||\sigma||^2 = \sum_J \piInt{k} |\sigma_J(\Vec{k})|^2$.

 We are interested in flat FLRW cosmology, where all quantities, in particular the components of the classical current $j^{AB}$, are homogeneous.
 A cosmological quantum state should reflect this homogeneity.
 We thus choose a Gaussian as a sharply peaked mean field,